Somali Faces

 Somali Faces is a cultural project launched in 2016 aimed at sharing stories about Somalis from different parts of the world, while combating the negative media narratives about the people and the country.
-Founded by Mohammed Ibrahim Shire and Donia Jamal Adam, the project has published stories about Somalis from 20 different countries and has over 100,000 followers on Facebook.
+Founded by Mohammed Ibrahim Shire and Donia Jamal Adam, the project has published stories about Somalis from 20 countries and has over 100,000 followers on Facebook.
 As of 2025, the current status of the organization is unknown.

 Blog

 Somali diaspora

 Somali Faces is a storytelling organization founded by Mohammed Ibrahim Shire and Donia Jamal Adam in January 2016.
 The initiative began by featuring personal stories of Somalis living in the diaspora, with the aim of challenging stereotypes and promoting a more nuanced understanding of Somali identity.
 It later began to include narratives from individuals residing in Somalia and Somaliland.
 Stories are published in Somali and English on the organization’s platforms.
 The initiative has received international recognition for its role in promoting a more nuanced understanding of Somali identity and experiences.